Premier League on United States television: SportsChannel America and Prime Network (1992-1996)

-Prime Network was one of the first media companies to purchase the US rights to overseas soccer leagues.
+Prime Network was one of the first media companies to purchase the U.S. rights to overseas soccer leagues.
 When the Premier League officially launched in August 1992, Prime provided a match of the week on a delayed basis.
 The matches were also edited and condensed to 90 minutes (with commercial breaks).
 Meanwhile, around this same time, SportsChannel America aired a 1-hour weekly highlights package on Friday nights.

 Prime Network later provided live coverage of the 1995 English FA Cup Final (Everton-Manchester United), with JP Dellacamera and Ty Keough hosting the pre-game, half-time, and post-game "wraps" from Houston's Liberty SportsComm studio.

-ESPN (1996-1998; 2010–2013)
+ESPN (1996–1998; 2009–2013)

-ESPN2 formerly aired matches from the Premier League between 1996–1998, and then from 2010–2013.
-ESPN had initially shown select games were shown on tape delay in 1981.
-From 2010–2013, ESPN2 had its own commentary team live in England.
-Ian Darke and Steve McManaman called the action live in England, with Darrell Currie, Dave Beckett, or Alicia Ferguson reporting pitchside.
+ESPN2 formerly aired matches from the Premier League between 1996 and 1998, and then from 2009 to 2013.
+On tape delay in 1981, ESPN had initially shown select games.
+From 2010 to 2013, ESPN2 had its own commentary team of Ian Darke and Steve McManaman, with Darrell Currie, Dave Beckett, or Alicia Ferguson reporting pitchside live in England.
 On occasion, the network would simulcast ESPN UK's coverage with full studio coverage from host Ray Stubbs or Rebecca Lowe and commentary from Jon Champion and Chris Waddle.
 In the U.S., ESPN's studio team was host Andrew Orsatti or Georgie Bingham with analyst Robbie Mustoe.

-Fox Sports (1998-2013)
+Fox Sports (1998–2013)

-Fox Soccer aired the English Premier League from 1998-2013.
-At the start of the season, Fox Sports Net or Fox Sports World broadcast weekly highlights from Premier League matches, with Lionel Bienvenu acting as host.
+Fox Soccer aired the English Premier League from 1998 to 2013.
+At the start of the season, Fox Sports Net or Fox Sports World broadcast weekly highlights from Premier League matches, with Lionel Bienvenu hosting the show.
 Meanwhile, the live match broadcast is broadcast on a pay-per-view basis through several providers.
 Later, Fox Soccer aired live and tape-delayed matches each week, plus weekly magazine (Premier League World), preview (Premier League Preview Show, and Matchday) and recap (Premier League Review and Goals on Sunday) shows.
 Besides matches on Fox Soccer, Fox Deportes and Fox Soccer Plus, up to 3 matches each season were available live free-to-air on Fox.
 Up to 74 matches each season were sublicensed to ESPN, Inc. Contract ran through May 2013, at which point coverage went to NBC Sports/NBCSN to the present day.
 In the later years of their coverage, Fox had a studio pregame show first hosted by Christian Miles until 2011, then by Rob Stone.
-Studio analysts were Warren Barton, Eric Wynalda, Brian McBride and Keith Costigan.
+Studio analysts were Warren Barton, Eric Wynalda, Brian McBride, and Keith Costigan.
 Commentary was provided by former corporate sibling Sky Sports.

-America One syndicated many of these broadcasts to various regional sports networks in the US (usually, those not part of the Fox Sports Net family).
+America One syndicated many of these broadcasts to various regional sports networks in the United States (usually, those not part of the Fox Sports Net family).
 America One also carried tape-delayed broadcasts of the English Premier League, specifically Bolton Wanderers and Everton.